mui/material-ui/packages/zero-runtime/README.md

 # zero-runtime

-A zero-runtime CSS-in-JS library that extracts the colocated css to it's own css files at build-time.
+A zero-runtime CSS-in-JS library that extracts the colocated styles to their own CSS files at build-time.

 - [Getting started](#getting-started)
   - [Next.js](#nextjs)